The Gallows Act II: Plot

-Cade researches the deaths that took place at Beatrice High School.
-An article suggests invoking Charlie Grimille’s name summons the hangman character he was supposed to play in The Gallows.
-Footage from a police officer’s bodycam shows a ghost killing the cops who arrested Pfeifer Ross, the crazed daughter of Charlie Grimille, and her mother.
+Meanwhile, Cade researches the deaths that took place at Beatrice High School, where he reads an article that suggests invoking Charlie Grimille’s name summons the hangman character he was supposed to play in The Gallows, which leads to the arrest of Pfeifer Ross, the crazed daughter of Charlie Grimille, and her mother.
 Cade discovers that the two women were committed to a nearby mental hospital.

-With almostfamous99 still harassing her online, Cade takes Auna to see Pfeifer in hopes of finding a way to stop The Hangman’s curse.
+Cade takes Auna to see Pfeifer, hoping to find a way to stop The Hangman’s curse.
 Pfeifer claims the only way to appease The Hangman is to offer a willing sacrifice to be killed.

-Cade and Auna are abducted outside the asylum.
-They recover to find themselves on a gallows with nooses around their necks in a forest.
+Cade and Auna are abducted outside the asylum and find themselves on a gallows with nooses around their necks in a forest.
 The Hangman appears.
 A hooded executioner tells the duo they must decide who will be sacrificed.

-Before Auna can stop him, Cade volunteers.
-A trap door opens beneath his feet and Cade begins hanging.
-Auna offers her life to save Cade’s.
-Another trap door opens and Auna hangs.

-After Auna dies, additional hangmen emerge from the forest.
-They unmask to reveal Victor, Lex, Cade’s parents, and Auna’s two fans from the gas station among many other participants in a conspiracy to drive Auna mad.
-Cade removes his harness.
-Cade identifies himself as almostfamous99 while addressing a camera to proclaim their cabal executed a perfect Charlie Challenge.
+Before Auna can stop him, Cade volunteers; a trap door opens beneath his feet, and Cade begins hanging.
+Auna offers her life to save Cade’s, and another trap door opens just as Auna is hanged.
+After Auna dies, Victor, Lex, Cade’s parents are among the many participants in a conspiracy.
+Cade removes his harness, revealing himself to be almostfamous99, and proclaims their perfect Charlie Challenge.